ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 this functionality.

-The user agent MAY include a `WebTransport-Subprotocols-Available` header field in the CONNECT request, enumerating the possible subprotocols; if received, the server MUST include a `WebTransport-Subprotocol` field with the subprotocol chosen in the 2xx response, or respond with an error code instead.
+The user agent MAY include a `WebTransport-Subprotocols-Available` header field in the CONNECT request, enumerating the possible subprotocols.
+If the server receives such a header, it MAY include a `WebTransport-Subprotocol` field in a successful (2xx) response.
+If it does, the server SHALL include a single subprotocol from the client's list in that field.
+Servers MAY reject the request if the client did not include a suitable subprotocol.

 Both `WebTransport-Subprotocols-Available` and `WebTransport-Subprotocol` are Structured Fields {{!RFC8941}}. `WebTransport-Subprotocols-Available` is a List